 Merkel Cell Carcinoma (MCC)

 Merkel cell carcinoma (MCC) is a rare and aggressive form of skin cancer.
 Every year, about 3,000 new cases are diagnosed in the U.S. and this particular cancer has a high risk of returning and metastasizing within two to three years after initial diagnosis.
 Merkel cells can be found deep within the top layer of the skin and the tumors often (not always) appear on sun-exposed areas as a pearly and pimple-like lump that is sometimes skin-colored, red, purple or bluish-red.
-Although MCC is said to be about three to five times more likely to be deadly than melanoma, it can be treated successfully with early detection.
-4
+Although MCC is said to be about three to five times more likely to be deadly than melanoma, it can be treated successfully with early detection.4

 Dermatofibrosarcoma Protuberans (DFSP)

 DFSP begins in the middle layer of the skin and tends to grow slowly.
 It rarely spreads, which means it has a high survival rate, though treatment is important.
 Without it, DFSP can grow into fat, muscle, and bone.
-The first sign is often a small bump on the skin that grows into a raised, reddish-brown patch.
-7
+The first sign is often a small bump on the skin that grows into a raised, reddish-brown patch.7

 Sebaceous Carcinoma (SC)

 Also called sebaceous gland carcinoma, sebaceous gland adenocarcinoma, or meibomian gland carcinoma, SC is a rare skin cancer that typically begins with a painless, round, tumor on the upper or lower eyelid.
-Because it can spread, it’s considered an aggressive form of cancer, but if it’s found early and treated, treatment tends to be successful.
-8
+Because it can spread, it’s considered an aggressive form of cancer, but if it’s found early and treated, treatment tends to be successful.8

-When it comes to identifying cancerous moles, a good rule of thumb is to check yourself regularly.
-Examine your full body once a month to see if there are any changes to existing moles or new moles that have appeared.
-Enlist the help of a family or friend to help check hard-to-see areas like your lower or upper back.
 In women, melanomas are common on the legs, and for men, melanoma can often develop on the trunk.
 Melanomas can, however, develop in areas on the skin, even in places that aren’t exposed to the sun.
-As part of your skincare routine, visit a professional for annual skin exams and as always, if something doesn’t seem quite right, please make sure to seek out the advice of a doctor or dermatologist.
-2
+As part of your skincare routine, visit a professional for annual skin exams and as always, if something doesn’t seem quite right, please make sure to seek out the advice of a doctor or dermatologist.2

 Checking yourself regularly and knowing what signs to look for is a crucial part of identifying skin cancer.
 As with all cancers, early detection is key and familiarizing yourself with your body — and your moles — is important.